epreglej/ComfyVR/README.md

 ### Sample application page
-On the sample application page, you can see the overall VR CAS score at the bottom of the page.
-You can click any of the body parts on the stickman to see what could limit your experience while using the application (related to the clicked body part).
+On the sample application page, users can see the overall VR CAS score at the bottom of the page.
+They can click any of the body parts on the stickman to see what could limit their experience while using the application (related to the clicked body part).

 <p align="left">
   &nbsp;